 Little Big Man: Celtics' Thomas finding stride after tragedy

-Boston Celtics' Isaiah Thomas dribbles through the Chicago Bulls defense of Cristiano Felicio Isaiah Canaan Bobby Portis and Paul Zipser during the first half in Game 4 of an NBA basketball first-round playoff series in Chicago, Sunday, April 23, 2017. less Boston Celtics' Isaiah Thomas dribbles through the Chicago Bulls defense of Cristiano Felicio Isaiah Canaan Bobby Portis and Paul Zipser during the first half in Game 4 of an NBA basketball ... more Chicago Bulls' Dwyane Wade and Boston Celtics' Isaiah Thomas pass each other during the second half in Game 4 of an NBA basketball first-round playoff series in Chicago, Sunday, April 23, 2017.
+Boston Celtics' Isaiah Thomas dribbles through the Chicago Bulls defense of Cristiano Felicio Isaiah Canaan Bobby Portis and Paul Zipser during the first half in Game 4 of an NBA basketball first-round playoff series in Chicago, Sunday, April 23, 2017. less Boston Celtics' Isaiah Thomas dribbles through the Chicago Bulls defense of Cristiano Felicio Isaiah Canaan Bobby Portis and Paul Zipser during the first half in Game 4 of an NBA basketball ... more Boston Celtics' Isaiah Thomas scores past Chicago Bulls' Jimmy Butler, left, and Dwyane Wade during the second half in Game 3 of an NBA basketball first-round playoff series in Chicago, Friday, April 21, 2017.

 Add your comments below